-1 Introduction
+1. Introduction

-[2] Located on the convergent boundary between the Eurasian and the Philippine

-Sea plates, Taiwan is one of the most active seismic regions in the world.
-In the 20th century, disastrous earthquakes have caused huge damages to properties as well as to human lives in this region [see, e.g., Hsu, 1961; Tsai, 1985; Wang and Kuo, 1995; Wang, 1998].
-It is of importance to recognize the background seismicity in the Taiwan region for the purpose of future earthquake hazard evaluation.
-On the other hand, large aftershocks may also postulate significant hazards as their mainshocks, especially in populated areas, where and when the buildings have already been weaken by the main shock.
-This is among the reasons why it is important to assess the seismic hazard, caused by mainshocks and aftershocks.
-To estimate the background seismicity hazard and to characterize the earthquake clusters, a proper separation of the background seismicity from the total seismicity is necessary.
+[2] Taiwan is located on the convergent boundary between the Eurasian and the Philippine plates, and is one of the most active seismic regions in the world.
+In the 20th century, disastrous earthquakes in this region have caused great damage to properties, as well as to human lives [see, e.g., Hsu, 1961; Tsai, 1985; Wang and Kuo, 1995; Wang, 1998].
+It is thus important to recognize background seismicity in the Taiwan region for the purposes of future earthquake hazard evaluation.
+In addition to main shocks, large aftershocks may also pose significant hazards, especially in populated areas where buildings have already been weakened by the main shock, which is one of the reasons why it is important to assess seismic damage caused by both main shocks and aftershocks.
+In order to estimate potential hazards caused by background seismicity, and to characterize earthquake clusters, a proper separation of background seismicity from total seismicity is necessary.

-[3] In the next section, we present the the motivation for proposing probability based declustering method, and then give a brief description of the space-time ETAS model and the stochastic declustering method.
-In Section 3, we introduce the tectonic background of the Taiwan region and the selection of the data in the analysis.
-In Sections 4 to 7, we use this model-based declustering method as a basic tool to obtain the background seismicity and clustering seismicity in the Taiwan region during the period 1900-1999, and to describe their relation to the seismotectonic features in various important subregions in Taiwan.
-Also, we will discuss temporal seismicity rate changes during the century with the special reference to the 1999 Chi-Chi earthquake.
+[3] In section 2, we present the motivation for proposing a probability-based declustering method, and then give a brief description of the space-time ETAS model and the stochastic declustering method.
+In section 3, we consider the tectonic background of the Taiwan region and henceforth discuss our data selection.
+In sections 4-7, we use the model-based declustering method as a basic tool through which to obtain background seismicity and clustering seismicity in the Taiwan region, during the period 1900- 1999, and hence describe their relation to the seismotectonic features in various important subregions in Taiwan.
+We also discuss temporal seismicity rate changes during the century, with special reference to the 1999 Chi-Chi earthquake.